The Bogomolov-Miyaoka-Yau inequality for stacky surfaces: Introduction

 \subsection{Acknowledgment}

-J. -C. C is a Golden-Jade Fellow of Kenda Foundation, Taiwan.
+J. -C. C. is a Golden-Jade Fellow of Kenda Foundation, Taiwan.
 He is supported in part by National Science Council and National Center for Theoretical Sciences, Taiwan.
-H.-H. T is supported in part by NSF grant DMS-1047777.
+H.-H. T. is supported in part by NSF grant DMS-1047777 and Simons Foundation Collaboration Grant.